Meet Terry

 Say we just met . . .

-When I came down to breakfast, about 5 months ago, sitting there is an 80-year-old version of me.
-I haven’t been able to get rid of him.
+A few months ago when I came down to breakfast, sitting in my seat I find an 80-year-old version of myself.
+I haven’t been able to get rid of him since.

 My older brother said, “Let’s make some stuff.”
 And we did.
 Lots.
 My sister said, “Fool with my stuff and I’ll kill you.”
 But that’s another story.

 Inspiration really comes from improving my techniques.
 Plus, some stuff like looking around.
-And maybe what people tell me.
+And maybe what people say.

 CV: